 The program is well supported by industry.
-This support exists through our advisory committee and through companies that hire our students as part of the Mining Industry Work Experience program.
+This support exists through our advisory committee and through companies that hire our students for summer and graduate job opportunities.

 Guest lectures, professional associations and attendance at conventions also provide opportunities for the students to interface with the mining industry.

 Most students find the Mineral Exploration and Mining Technology program to be demanding and that it requires a lot of hard work.
 However, the program is also enjoyable and rewarding.
 We find that students who attend all their classes, work hard, complete assignments on time, and have a good, positive attitude toward the program and industry are the most successful.